Fairchild Republic A-10 Thunderbolt II: Service entry

-A-10s of the 23rd TFW were deployed to Bridgetown, Barbados during Operation Urgent Fury, the 1983 American Invasion of Grenada.
-They provided air cover for the U.S. Marine Corps landings on the island of Carriacou in late October 1983, but did not fire weapons as Marines met no resistance.
+The 23rd TFW's A-10s were deployed to Bridgetown, Barbados during Operation Urgent Fury, the 1983 American Invasion of Grenada.
+They provided air cover for the U.S. Marine Corps landings on the island of Carriacou in late October 1983, but did not fire weapons as no resistance was met.

 Gulf War and Balkans

 The A-10 was used in combat for the first time during the Gulf War in 1991, with 132 being deployed.
 A-10s shot down two Iraqi helicopters with the GAU-8 cannon.
 The first of these was shot down by Captain Robert Swain over Kuwait on 6 February 1991 for the A-10's first air-to-air victory.
 Four A-10s were shot down during the war by surface-to-air missiles and eleven A-10s were hit by anti-air artillery rounds.
 Another two battle-damaged A-10s and OA-10As returned to base and were written off.
 Some sustained additional damage in crash landings.
 At the beginning of the war, A-10s flew missions against the Iraqi Republican Guard, but due to heavy attrition, from 15 February they were restricted to within 20 nautical miles (37 km) of the southern border.
 A-10s also flew missions hunting Iraqi Scud missiles.
 The A-10 had a mission capable rate of 95.7 percent, flew 8,100 sorties, and launched 90 percent of the AGM-65 Maverick missiles fired in the conflict.
-Shortly after the Gulf War, the Air Force abandoned the idea of replacing the A-10 with a close air support version of the F-16.
+Shortly after the Gulf War, the USAF abandoned the idea of replacing the A-10 with a CAS version of the F-16.

-U.S. Air Force A-10 aircraft fired approximately 10,000 30 mm rounds in Bosnia and Herzegovina in 1994–95.
-Following the seizure of some heavy weapons by Bosnian Serbs from a warehouse in Ilidža, a series of sorties were launched to locate and destroy the captured equipment.
+A-10s fired approximately 10,000 30 mm rounds in Bosnia and Herzegovina in 1994–95.
+Following the seizure of heavy weapons by Bosnian Serbs from a warehouse in Ilidža, multiple sorties were launched to locate and destroy the captured equipment.
 On 5 August 1994, two A-10s located and strafed an anti-tank vehicle.
 Afterward, the Serbs agreed to return the remaining heavy weapons.
 In August 1995, NATO launched an offensive called Operation Deliberate Force.
-A-10s flew close air support missions, attacking Bosnian Serb artillery and positions.
+A-10s flew CAS missions, attacking Bosnian Serb artillery and positions.
 In late September, A-10s began flying patrols again.

 A-10s returned to the Balkan region as part of Operation Allied Force in Kosovo beginning in March 1999.
 In March 1999, A-10s escorted and supported search and rescue helicopters in finding a downed F-117 pilot.
-The A-10s were deployed to support search and rescue missions, but over time the Warthogs began to receive more ground attack missions.
-The A-10's first successful attack in Operation Allied Force happened on 6 April 1999; A-10s remained in action until the combat ended in late June 1999.
+The A-10s were deployed to support search and rescue missions, but gradually received more ground attack missions.
+The A-10's first successful attack in Operation Allied Force happened on 6 April 1999; A-10s remained in action until the end of combat in June 1999.